0x Mesh is a peer-to-peer network for sharing orders that adhere to the 0x order message format.

 Market makers can use Mesh to reach a broader audience.
 Their orders will be

-sent throughout the network and are more likely to be filled.
+sent throughout the network and picked up by many trading venues and are therefore more likely to be filled.

 Mesh allows for a new type of relayer called a "serverless relayer".
 In the